MURobotics/GZROS-Software-Tutorials/README.md

 #### Step 4: Delete your master.zip folder
 Before you do, make sure your project folder has a new folder called 'TemplateDockerGZ'.
 If so, delete master.zip as we will not need it anymore

-### Part 3: Launch the Program
+### Part 3: Launch the Program (Windows)

 #### Step 1: Go to the Folder through the Command Line
-We'll want to open up our project within the terminal or command line, this is where Operating Systems will vary the experience.
+We'll want to open up our project within the command line, this is where Operating Systems will vary the experience.

+### Part 3: Launch the Program (OSX (Mac), some linux OS')

+#### Step 1: Go to the Folder through the Terminal
+We'll want to open up our project within the terminal (you can open your terminal via the search), we will move to our Desktop directory on the terminal by typing `cd ~/Desktop/projects`.
+If we type `ls` we should be able to see our downloaded folder called 'TemplateDockerGZ'.
+With this creation, we can run `cd TemplateDockerGZ` to enter the Example project.

+#### Step 2: Giving Permission to startup.sh
+For our startup to work, we need to allow it to execute on our computer.
+To do this, we will run `chmod +x startup.sh`, which would provide the file the permission to execute.

+#### Step 3: Launch the Simulation Server
+If we've done everything right to this point, all we will have to do is type `./startup.sh`.
+This will allow up to build our program, for the initial setup it will take a few minute, but on rebuilds is should only take seconds.

+#### Step 4: Launch the Simulation Client
+Once the build has completed, all we have to do is open a web browser (Chrome, Firefox recommended) and type 'localhost:6080'.
+It should show a webpage with a button saying connect, press it to connect.

+#### Step 5: Open the terminal of the Simulation Client
+For our new Web Desktop, we should be able to select the bottom-left icon, and find the terminal option.
+Open this up and type `gzclient --verbose`.
+Given enough time, we should be able to see our simulation open.

 ## Bonus Method (best performance, but requires native installation of Ubuntu 18.04 or dual boot): Adding Required Packages for native implementations